whc2001/snapclient/README.md

 list.

 Components
+ - audio-board : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
+ - audio-hal : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
+ - audio-sal : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
- - MerusAudio : Low level communication interface MA12070P
+ - custom_board :
+ - custom-driver : modified I2S driver from IDF v4.3 which supports preloading DMA buffers with valid data
+ - dsp_processor : Audio Processor, low pass filters, effects, etc.
+ - esp-dsp : Submodule to the ESP-ADF done by David Douard
+ - esp-peripherals : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
  - flac : flac audio cider/decoder full submodule
- - opus : Opus audio coder/decoder full submodule
- - rtprx : Alternative RTP audio client UDP low latency also opus based
- - lightsnapcast :
-   * Port of @bridadan scapcast packages decode library
-   * player module, which is responsible for sync and low level I2S control
  - libmedian: Median Filter implementation.
 Many thanks to @accabog https://github.com/accabog/MedianFilter
  - libbuffer : Generic buffer abstraction
- - esp-dsp : Submodule to the ESP-ADF done by David Douard
+ - lightsnapcast :
+   * snapcast module, port of @bridadan scapcast packages decode library
+   * player module, which is responsible for sync and low level I2S control
+ - net_functions :
+ - opus : Opus audio coder/decoder full submodule
+ - ota_server :
+ - protocol :
+ - rtprx : Alternative RTP audio client UDP low latency also opus based
+ - websocket :
- - dsp_processor : Audio Processor
+ - websocket_if :
- - audio-board : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
- - audio-hal : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
- - audio-sal : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
- - esp-peripherals : taken from ADF, stripped down to strictly necessary parts for usage with Lyrat v4.3
- - custom-driver : modified I2S driver from IDF v4.3 which supports preloading DMA buffers with valid data
+ - wifi_interface : wifi provisoning and init code for wifi module and AP connection

 The snapclient functionanlity are implemented in a task included in main - but will be refactored to a component in near future.